Tuufless/FFXIV-Elemental-Raid-Macros/_mana/dsr/06_double_dragons.en.md

 </details>
 </div>

-When dropping *Akh Morns*, the most efficient movement (geometrically) is to move **perpendicular from the wall in a straight line**, and then curve in after the third Akh Morn.
+When dropping *Akh Morns*, move **in a straight line**, being sure not to get hit by the first set of Eyes.
+Make a 90 degree turn and move towards the center when you reach either North or South. ***Sprint* is highly recommended.**

 <table>
   <tr>